Final Goodbyes For Commander Bauer

 “He never, ever wanted to be the center of attention.”

 “He was also a jokester.
-He loved to laugh and he loves to play little tricks as well,” remembers Captain Mel Roman.
+He loved to laugh and he loves to play little tricks as well,” remembers Capt.
+Mel Roman.

-So in Paul Baeur form, the funeral mass was peppered with funny stories and humorous moments.
+So in Paul Bauer form, the funeral mass was peppered with funny stories and humorous moments.

 “If we run out of communion or come up short, I would ask only Chicago White Sox fans receive communion,” laughed Father Brandt.